AARP AARP States Washington Health & Wellbeing

 What if I already have health insurance?

-If you already have coverage directly through an insurance provider but are eligible for lower premiums, you can switch to a Washington Healthplanfinder plan.
-But you may need to wait until open enrollment.
+If you are independently enrolled in a private health insurance plan, not through an employer, you may qualify for significant savings if you switch to a Washington Healthfinder plan.
+But you may need to wait until open enrollment begins.

-If you lose your COBRA coverage, you may be able to sign up for a Washington Healthplanfinder plan during a 60-day special enrollment window.
-Try to apply and select your plan through Washington Healthplanfinder before your COBRA coverage ends to make sure there’s no gap in coverage.
+If you were receiving temporary continuation of your health care coverage under COBRA, and that coverage has ended, you may be able to sign up for Washington Healthplanfinder during a 60-day special enrollment window.
+Try to apply and select your plan before your COBRA coverage ends to make sure there’s no gap in coverage.

 Will I need to get a new doctor?